AMWA-TV/is-device-configuration/docs/API requests.md

 }
 ```

-For a full schema of the required body object see the [method-patch-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/method-patch-request.json) schema.

-The response MUST be of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult) or a derived type.
-If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).
+A successful response MUST be of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
+If the request encountered an error then the response MUST either be of the type, or inherited from the type, [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an error message.

 This is equivalent to invoking the specified method.